Skip to Content

 What do I need to know about burial in a private cemetery?

-As you’re preparing for the burial or memorial item, you should know that:
+As you’re preparing to apply for the headstone, marker, or medallion, you should know that:

 • You don’t have to pay for the headstone or marker itself, but you’re responsible for the cost of placing it (called a setting fee).
 And you’ll need to make arrangements yourself to have the headstone or marker placed.